John's

 February 13, 2002

 Qasem Al-Mejadi was the General Superintendent of Field Development.
 He hired me in Calgary in August 1996.
-He works with Ted in KGOC in Ahmadi now.
-Fate may have us working together again someday, since KGOC may be taking over JO in a couple of years.
+He worked with Ted in KGOC in Ahmadi before working his way to the upper levels of KGOC now.

 Dave Peacock